Employment Application

 c. claims for services that do not adhere with program/contract requirements;

-d. make false representations to obtain a program's benefits or to remain eligible for a program's benefit; and,
+d. make false representations to obtain a program's benefits or to remain eligible for a

 e. make false representation to obtain payment for any service;